Financial Poise

 As a kid, I imagined the food on our table came from those amber waves of grain we drove by throughout the Midwest.
 It was naive to think those farmers were responsible for the produce we ate.

-Not only do those crops not feed Midwesterners, but most don’t feed humans at all.
+Not only do those crops not feed Midwesterners, but most don’t feed humans.
 What’s more, most US corn and soybeans would grow at a loss if not for government farm subsidies.
-Those subsidies are the reason independent farmers are disappearing to be replaced by corporate growers.
+Those subsidies are why independent farmers are disappearing and being replaced by corporate growers.

 Large farming organizations all but abandoned traditional regenerative farming and crop rotation practices.
 Instead, they replace annual nutrients by pouring chemicals such as nitrogen and potassium onto their fields.